How do I get my DVPO enforced in another state?

 Do I need to tell the court in Louisiana if I move?

-You are not required to tell the court in Louisiana if you move, but it might be a good idea to give the court a current address so that you can be notified of any actions that are taken regarding your protective order.
-If you provide your new address to the court, you can ask that it be kept confidential.1 You can also give the court an adress of a trusted friend or P.O. box if you feel unsafe giving out your street address.
+It might be a good idea to give the court a current address so that you can be notified of any actions that are taken regarding your protective order.
+If you provide your new address to the court, you can ask that it be kept confidential.1 You can also give the court an address of a trusted friend or P.O. box if you feel unsafe giving out your street address.